Roomify/rooms/README.txt

 6. Set availability and pricing - clicking on events will bring up a colorbox and allows you to interact with it

-7. Create a Booking Type at admin/rooms/booking-types
+7. Create a Booking Type at admin/rooms/booking-types 7a.
+Note create at least one Booking Type called Basic (machine-name:basic) - this will be used by the Booking Manager later on
+(todo - automatically create this type when installing the Booking Manager)

 8. Create a Customer Profile in Commerce

 9. Create a Booking at admin/rooms/bookings/add

-10. ---> working on this!
-Go to /booking and do an availability search
+10. Go to /booking and do an availability search

 The results of the availability search are the rooms available over the period - adding one to a cart will create a Room Booking Unit commerce product for it and place it in the cart.
 Once checkout is completed